Welcome to Worcestershire County Museum at Hartlebury Castle

 Visit Hartlebury Castle and discover over 1000 years of history.

 Learn more about this fascinating county; explore the past through room sets and real historical objects and discover just what life was like for our ancestors.
 From costume to gypsy caravans and archaeology to toys, there really is something for everyone to enjoy.

 Hartlebury Castle is accredited by the Visit England Visitor Attraction Quality Scheme (VAQAS) and has earned the VAQAS mark for the high standard of our museum and visitor experience.

-Since 2018 visitors to the County Museum have been able to discover new areas of Hartlebury Castle.
+Since 2018 visitors have been able to discover new areas of Hartlebury Castle.
 Following significant investment from the Heritage Lottery Fund your ticket now includes access to the Bishops Palace, the magnificent State Rooms and the Castle grounds.

 Visitors can explore rooms in the Castle never before open to the public, promenade along the restored Long Gallery and marvel at talking portraits, follow in the footsteps of Queen Elizabeth I, King George III and Queen Charlotte as you explore the historic grounds, and enjoy hands-on activities and unearth stories about the Castle and those that lived there.

 The County Museum, housed in the north wing of the former home of the Bishops of Worcester within Hartlebury Castle, is a fascinating place to explore.
 In the museum galleries you can discover social history, toys through time, archaeology, and the intriguing story of Worcestershire’s past.
 Visitors can also see room sets such as the schoolroom and scullery, which are regularly brought to life by visiting schoolchildren.

 Hartlebury Castle also hosts exciting events throughout the year and during school holidays.

 A shop, café, picnic area and nature reserve all add up to a great day out!